tableau-mkt/semi_anonymous/README.md

 * `size()` Returns an int, just like `myArray.length`
 * `get()` Returns the object you passed in, incase via function.

+##Tests?
+This module does not yet have client-side testing implemented.
+The plan is to use QUnit and Grunt to run unit testing of all JS functions.
+There is also some behavioral tests needed to confirm tracking and activities.
+This may need phantom.
+You are welcome to help with all of these efforts :)

 ## Thanks.
 If you've read this far you might have some suggestions.
 Feel free to send those or make a merge request.
 Find something wrong with these docs?
 Please send that along as well.